 Share transfer – one person (or two, such as joint ownership by spouses) owns shares in a company.
 These shares give you a right to occupy the flat (you do not actually own the flat).
 The company owns the building and the flat within it.
 As an owner of a share transfer flat, you are responsible for all or any costs arising from the interior of the flat.
 You will also be responsible for a proportion of the costs associated with the building and common land and the Company.
 Share transfer owners’ rights and obligations are governed by a document known as Articles of Association.

-Q. I am a first-time buyer in Jersey although I have owned a property in another country.
-Do I qualify for first-time buyer stamp duty concessionary rates?
+Q. I am a first time Jersey property buyer although I have owned a property in another country.
+Do I qualify for First time Jersey property buyer status and first time buyer stamp duty concessionary rates?

-A. As you have owned a property in another country, Jersey law states you will not be eligible for first-time buyer stamp duty concessionary rates.
+A. As you have owned a property in another country, Jersey law states you will not be eligible for first-time buyer stamp duty concessionary rates although there are exceptions to this.

-Q. I am a first-time buyer in Jersey, I have never owned a property in another country and I am living here on Licenced status, do I qualify for first-time buyer stamp duty concessionary rates?
+Q. I believe I have first time Jersey property buyer status as I have never owned a property in another country but I am living here on Licenced status.
+Do I qualify for first time Jersey property buyer stamp duty concessionary rates?

 A. Jersey law states that Licenced residents do not qualify for first-time buyer stamp duty concessionary rates.